NeelK94/tennis_stats_app/README.md

 Welcome!
 This repo contains a mini project I completed to learn about RestAPI's.

 The intention was to create a backend for a tennis app using Python, Flask, SQLAlchemy and Marshmallow.
-I used JWT for tokenization and
+I used JWT for tokenization and tested all endpoints using Postman.

 The app is not hosted anywhere and a randomly generated secret key is used.
 For good practice, please generate a new secret key before using.